sunspikes/clamav-validator/README.md

 ```

 This package is not tested on windows, but if you have ClamAV running (usually on port 3310) it should work.
+You will also need to have `sockets` extension installed and enabled (all executions without this module will fail with this error - `"Use of undefined constant 'AF_INET'"`).

 <a name="installation"></a>
 ## Installation